 There are no rankings or prizes on offer, all times will be displayed in a non-sortable format in rider number order.
-Please help us to continue running popular and friendly events by not riding in such a way to obstruct the road and upset other users.
-The ride is on the public roads so please obey the Highway Code, stop at junctions where appropriate and obey any traffic lights.
+Please help us to continue running popular and friendly events by not riding in such a way as to obstruct the road or upset other users.

-Do not ride at silly speeds around blind bends or on the descents, you never know what might be round the next corner.
-Although we have event insurance it does not insure you for your actions so if you do hit a car or pedestrian you will be responsible for any damages or injuries caused by your riding.
+The majority of the ride is on the public roads so please obey the Highway Code, stop at junctions where appropriate and obey any traffic lights/signals.
+Do not ride at uncontrolled speeds around blind bends or on steep descents.
+Although we have event insurance it does not insure you for your actions so if you do hit a car or pedestrian you may be held responsible for any damages or injuries caused by your riding.

 No one likes to think about things going wrong but accidents can happen and we think it’s important that riders understand their own responsibilities.
 All our events have public liability insurance in place that covers Evans Cycles and the actions of it’s staff, it doesn’t cover you for your own actions, the actions of other participants or the actions of any other third parties.
 In simple terms that means if you cause an accident that is found to be your fault you are personally responsible for any injury to yourself or others and for any damage to yours of other peoples property.
 Sorry if that all sounds a bit heavy, we want everyone to have a safe and enjoyable ride so please ride sensibly, control your speed and don’t take unnecessary risks.

 We recommend all riders have their own insurance arrangements in place to cover such accidents.
-If you ride regularly and are concerned about your own insurance cover you’ll find British Cycling or Cycling UK membership can offer you some protection or there are lots of specialist cycle insurance providers that can provide tailored cover for you and your equipment.
+If you ride regularly and are concerned about your own insurance cover you’ll find British Cycling or CTC membership can offer you some protection or there are lots of specialist cycle insurance providers that can provide tailored cover for you and your equipment.

 WEATHER & ROAD CONDITIONS